- Study at Deakin

-This year Professor Ashbridge was appointed to the Victorian Ministerial Health Innovation and Reform Council.
+In 2013 Professor Ashbridge was appointed to the Victorian Ministerial Health Innovation and Reform Council.
 Professor Ashbridge is actively involved with the Victorian Department of Health, being part of the Intensive Care Advisory Council, Board of Health Information Systems and various governance groups.
-His involvement on in the Geelong Region includes, Chair of the South West Alliance of Rural Health (SWARH) Executive, membership of the Geelong Prevention Community Model Governance Group (Health Promotion) and Board member of the Committee for Geelong.
+His involvement in the Geelong Region includes, Chair of the South West Alliance of Rural Health Executive, membership of the Geelong Prevention Community Model Governance Group (Health Promotion) and Board member of the Committee for Geelong.

 MB BS, Master Pub.
 Hlth, Dpl Child Hlth, Dpl Trop Med, GAICD, Member of the Royal Australian College of General Practitioners

 Jay started her career as a Chartered Accountant in New Zealand and worked in the UK, USA, Europe and South Africa in senior financial roles.
-She worked in the construction, engineering and manufacturing, electricity and financial services sectors in Australia, and was National CEO of the Make-A-Wish Foundation Australia until 2005.
+She worked in the construction, engineering and manufacturing, electricity and financial services sectors in Australia, and was National Chief Executive Officer of the Make-A-Wish Foundation Australia until 2005.

 She is also a Trustee of the Lord Mayors Charitable Foundation and The Queens Fund, and Chair of The Salvation Army’s Audit Committee (Southern Territory).

-Jay is a member of the Audit and Risk Committee and Finance and Business Affairs Committee.
+Jay is a member of the Finance and Business Affairs Committee.

 B.Com (Auck), MBA (Mon) , FCPA, FAICD

 Ms Miranda Douglas-Crane has held senior executive and non-executive board postions in the transport, water, health, education and financial services industries.
-She was General Manager of Operations with RACV Pty Ltd from 2002 to 2009 and acted as CEO on numerous occasions.
-Prior to that she was Director Commercial Services and General manager Corporate Resources with VicRoads betweeen 1994 and 2001.
+She was General Manager of Operations with RACV Pty Ltd from 2002 to 2009 and acted as Chief Executive Officer on numerous occasions.
+Prior to that she was Director Commercial Services and General Manager Corporate Resources with VicRoads betweeen 1994 and 2001.

-Miranda is currently a Board member of the national Occupational Licensing Authority and the Western Regional Water Corporation and the RACV Foundation she was previously a Board member of Austin Health, and Special Olympics (Victoria).
+Miranda is currently a Board member of the National Occupational Licensing Authority and the Western Regional Water Corporation and the RACV Foundation and was previously a Board member of Austin Health and Special Olympics (Victoria).